-We conducted a review of EBRD’s Small Business Impact Fund
+We conducted an independent review of EBRD’s Small Business Impact Fund

 The European Bank for Reconstruction and Development (EBRD) set up the Small Business Impact Fund (SBIF) to facilitate more efficient cooperation, coordination and deployment of donor resources to support small- and medium-sized enterprise (SME) development, thereby maximizing the reach and impact of the Bank’s activities and allowing the bank to address priorities for the SME sector that cut across the countries of operations.
 EBRD asked Steward Redqueen to conduct a review of the SBIF after its first five year of full operations.